rado-radoev/Citrix/README.md

 Citrix PoSh Automation requires [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6) v3+ to run.

-Download the script tha you want or clone the repository
+Download the script that you want or clone the repository

 ### Development

 Want to contribute?
 Great!

-Send your comments or open pull requests and lets build more awesome stuff
+Send your comments or open pull requests and lets build more awesome stuff!

 ### Todos